 First aid can also be administered on other colonists.
 Simply equip the first aid pack, aim it at your friend, and operate it.

-A beginner-level first aid pack is available for purchase from the Trade Terminal.
+A beginner-level first aid pack is available for purchase from the Trade Terminal or in some of the Starter Pack kits.
 Advanced medical equipment can be obtained from other colonists, either in direct trade or through the Auction or Shops.

 Once you've successfully hunted your prey, you will want to find out if there is anything valuable that you can loot from it.